 Q: Emanuel, which heavyweight would you have most liked the opportunity to work with, past or present—not including those you’ve already trained?

 A: Wow.
 The ones I always really wanted to work with the most I’ve been able to, was Lennox and Wladimir for the most part.
 I would say…oh boy.
 Well, I liked Larry Holmes a lot.
 I liked Larry and I liked George, so those are the two I would say.

 Q: Emanuel, it’s been an absolute pleasure speaking to you tonight.
-Before I let you go, is there anything else you would like to say to all the fans out at East Side Boxing and the fans who listen to On the Ropes Boxing Radio?
+Before I let you go, is there anything else you would like to say to all the fans out at East Side Boxing?

 A: Just keep on supporting boxing.
 It will be coming back and it’s so great to have this great international flavor that’s going on in right boxing now, so even though we were talking about the heavyweights and the most exciting thing about the heavyweights is heavyweight history, not so much about the present, but boxing is going through a change right now and it’s going to be very good in the future so keep supporting us.

 Q: Emanuel, thank you so much for the interview.
 I really appreciate it.